Skip to main content

 As in the example above, any object of any structure can be registered as a record, as long as it does not override the properties defined in the Lexicon supported by the service.

-So, make sure that the unique properties you register from the unspecced parameter are unique.
+So, make sure that the unique properties you register from the $unknown parameter are unique.
 To make the name of a property unique, the following methods are possible.

-• Prefix with the domain name you own (e.g. dev.shinyakato.place)
+• Prefix with the domain name you own (e.g. dev.shinyakato.via)

 Moderation API